microbiomedata/nmdc-field-notes/README.md

 ### Make a release

-Creating a release involves three steps: creating a new version tag and GitHub Release, creating and distributing a new Android build, creating and distributing a new iOS build.
+Creating a release involves three steps: creating a new version tag and GitHub Release, creating and distributing a new Android build, and creating and distributing a new iOS build.

 #### Create Version Tag and GitHub Release